 But, she held the debt over his head, threatening to try to collect on it if he got out of line.
 Eventually, she gave it to him though, as a gift.
 She also gave him lots of money.

 Svidrigaïlov asks Raskolnikov if he believes in ghosts.
 He claims that Marfa has been haunting him, though not in a scary way.

 Raskolnikov interrogates Svidrigaïlov about his experiences with ghosts.
 In addition to Marfa, he was visited by his dead servant, Filka.

 Raskolnikov asks the man to get down to business.

-Svidrigaïlov complies: he wants Dounia to break up with Luzhin, who is a jerk.
-Second, he wants to give Dounia ten thousand rubles, as a gift.
+Svidrigaïlov complies; he wants Dounia to break up with Luzhin, who is a jerk.
+Second, he wants to give Dounia 10,000 rubles as a gift.

-Raskolnikov says, she won't take his money, but agrees to ask her, if it will keep Svidrigaïlov away from her.
-Raskolnikov asks when he's planning to get leave town.
+Raskolnikov says she won't take his money but agrees to ask her, if it will keep Svidrigaïlov away from her.
+Raskolnikov asks when he's planning to leave town.

-Also, Marfa left Dounia three thousand roubles, which will be available in less than a month.
+Also, Marfa left Dounia 3,000 roubles, which will be available in less than a month.
 With that, Svidrigaïlov exits Raskolnikov's room, bumping into Razumihin.